License GuideSOC 29-2043

 Read more

 EMT continuing education requirements differ by state.
-Most states require a specific number of CE hours each renewal cycle.
-You'll typically cover topics like ethics and state-specific laws.
-Check your state board's renewal rules for exact hour counts and subjects.
+Your renewal cycle will require a specific number of CE hours.
+Most states mandate training in ethics and state-specific regulations.
+Check your state board's requirements before your license renewal date.

 Is This For You